-An Open 360 feedback assessment operates in a similar way to the Johari window.
+A 360 degree feedback assessment operates in a similar way to the Johari window.
 Once relevant data has been collected from the 360 assessment, we can combine the findings into a Johari Window to support development.

 - Open Areas: These are the behaviours that are known to the individual and the respondents.
-In an Open 360, these areas are indicated by a green traffic light and positive scores.
+In a 360 degree assessment, these areas are indicated by a green traffic light and positive scores.
 The score between the person and the respondents are usually the same or very similar.

 - Hidden Areas: These are the strengths or qualities a person believes they have but are not known to others.
-In an Open 360, these are indicated by red or orange traffic lights depending on the gap in perception.
+In a 360 degree report, these are indicated by red or orange traffic lights depending on the gap in perception.
 More significant differences have a red traffic light, and smaller differences will be orange.
 The individual will have rated themselves higher than the respondents.
 This may include private information, such as ambitions and opinions, which the individual chooses to keep hidden for fear of negative feedback.

 - Blind Spots: These are the aspects others see, but the person does not.
-In an Open 360, these are the areas where the person has rated themselves lower than the respondents.
+In a 360 degree review, these are the areas where the person has rated themselves lower than the respondents.
 The information in the blind spot can be positive or negative.
 The results may reveal hidden talents or areas for development.

 - Unknown: These are areas not recognised by the individual or your raters.
 In these areas, the person gives themselves a low score and also receives low scores from the respondents.
 This may be because the behaviours are simply not needed in the environment or the person has not exhibited the skills.

-An Open 360 helps to highlight areas strengths and development areas in particular competency groups.
-An Open 360 evaluation is essential to development, as most people are not aware of other's understanding or feelings toward them.
+A 360 degree feedback review helps to highlight areas strengths and development areas in particular competency groups.
+A 360 degree evaluation is essential to development, as most people are not aware of other's understanding or feelings toward them.

 Understanding others perception of you significantly improves your motivation to develop weaker areas.
 Awareness of gaps between your self-perception and your managers, peers and direct reports perception, helps you to become aware of others expectations, as well as the consequence of your actions on others.
 You can then address these areas and make appropriate behavioural changes to enhance interaction and relationships with others.
 Better self-understanding can also contribute to increased communication and transparency among team members, enabling the team to perform at a higher level.

-Feedback from the 360-degree assessment allows consultants and HR Practitioners working with the organisation to put together a personal development plan and if needed, additional team coaching and DISC training.
-The Open 360s are best utilised when competencies are looked at singularly to reveal potential development areas, rather than to give an overall score of a person.
+Feedback from the 360 degree assessment allows consultants and HR Practitioners working with the organisation to put together a personal development plan and if needed, additional team coaching and DISC training.
+360s are best utilised when competencies are looked at singularly to reveal potential development areas, rather than to give an overall score of a person.

-Ideally, the information gained from the Open 360 should be supported by ongoing development activities such as leadership development programmes, coaching, or mentoring.
-This ensures the lasting change from the Open 360 assessment in your organisation.
+Ideally, the information gained from the 360 degree feedback should be supported by ongoing development activities such as leadership development programmes, coaching, or mentoring.
+This ensures the lasting change from the 360 degree assessment in your organisation.